Evidence-based Approaches to Improving Chemistry Education

 Primary Research Area

 The focus of our research is to develop evidence based approaches to teaching, learning and assessment.
 Our work involves a wide range of activities and methods including designing ways to assess both what students know and how they use their knowledge, developing curriculum materials, and evaluating the effects of transformation efforts both within and across disciplines.

-Examples of this process are Chemistry, Life, the Universe and Everything (CLUE), an NSF supported general chemistry curriculum, and the current design project Organic Chemistry, Life, the Universe and Everything (OCLUE) (both developed in collaboration with Mike Klymkowsky, University of Colorado at Boulder).
+Examples of this process are Chemistry, Life, the Universe and Everything (CLUE), an NSF supported general chemistry curriculum, and Organic Chemistry, Life, the Universe and Everything (OCLUE) (both developed in collaboration with Mike Klymkowsky, University of Colorado at Boulder).

 Using this system we have evaluated how students in both traditional and CLUE curricula understand a range of chemical ideas and phenomena.
-For example we have shown that CLUE students are more likely to understand that intermolecular forces are interactions between small molecules (not within) as shown in the Sankey diagram below.
-We have also shown improvements in understanding structure property relationships, and understanding of acid base reactions.
+For example, we have shown that both CLUE and OCLUE students are more likely to construct causal mechanistic explanations for phenomena such as acid-base reactions, nucleophilic substitutions and how London dispersion forces arise.

 B.S., 1975, Univ. of Manchester, England

 M.S., 1976, Univ. of Manchester, England

 Ph.D., 1978, Univ. of Manchester, England

 Professor, 1987-2012, Clemson University